-A valid SHIM6 Probe message conforms to the format above and has a Receiver Context Tag that matches to context known by the receiver.
-The receiver processes a valid message by inspecting its options, and executing any actions specified for the SHIM6 Event option found within the options.
+A valid message conforms to the format above, has a Receiver Context Tag that matches to context known by the receiver, is valid shim control message as defined in Section 12.2 of [18], and its shim context state is ESTABLISHED.
+The receiver processes a valid message by inspecting its options, and executing any actions specified for such options.